Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-Spira-with-OnTime-11.md

 To enable this project for data-synchronization with OnTime, you need to enter:

-**External Key** -- This should be set to the numeric ID of the project token in OnTime.
+**External Key**: This should be set to the numeric ID of the project token in OnTime.
 You can find this in OnTime by selecting the project in the project explorer inside OnTime and then clicking the Edit icon.
 This brings up the project details screen:
 ![](img/Using_Spira_with_OnTime_11_202.png)

 The ID of the project is the value listed in the browser URL directly after the "ProjectId=" text.
 In the example above, the project ID would be 3.

-**Active Flag** -- Set this to 'Yes' so that Spira knows that you want to synchronize data for this project.
+**Active Flag**: Set this to 'Yes' so that Spira knows that you want to synchronize data for this project.
 Once the project has been completed, setting the value to "No" will stop data synchronization, reducing network utilization.

 Click \[Update\] to confirm these settings.
 Once you have enabled the project for data-synchronization, you can now enter the other data mapping values outlined below.